adamsoffer/next-apollo-example/README.md

 This example relies on [graph.cool](http://graph.cool) for its GraphQL backend and [Glamorous](https://github.com/paypal/glamorous) for it's CSS-in-JS solution.

-## Integrating Apollo with Redux
-By default, Apollo Client creates its own internal Redux store to manage queries and their results.
-If you are already using Redux for the rest of your application, you can have the client [integrate with your existing store](http://dev.apollodata.com/react/redux.html) instead.
-To see how this is done checkout the [redux branch.](https://github.com/ads1018/next-apollo-example/tree/redux)

 ## Other CSS-in-JS solutions
 I've experimented with a couple over CSS-in-JS solutions.
 If you're interested in using Styled Components or Styletron with the example checkout the following  branches.